auth0/docs/articles/extensions/delegated-admin/v3/hooks/index.md

   - hooks
 contentType:
   - how-to
-  - concept
-  - index
 useCase: extensibility-extensions
 ---

-# Delegated Administration: Hooks
+# Customize the Delegated Administration Extension Using Hooks

 If you're a user assigned the **Delegated Admin - Administrator** role, you can manage the different Hooks and queries that allow you to customize the behavior of the Delegated Administration extension.